Binary vision: The merging black hole binary mass distribution via iterative density estimation: Introduction

-As an application of this new method, we estimate the full 2-dimensional component mass distribution without assumptions (aside from the use of Gaussian kernels) on its functional form.
+As an application of this new method, we estimate the full 2-dimensional component mass distribution, without assumptions on its functional form aside from the use of Gaussian kernels.
 While attention has often focused on the primary component mass or on the more precisely measured chirp mass \citep[see among others][]{Dominik:2014yma,Tiwari:2020otp,Tiwari:2021yvr,Tiwari:2023xff,Edelman:2022ydv,Schneider:2023mxe,Farah:2023vsc}, less attention has been paid to the full binary distribution, either considered via the secondary $m_2$ or mass ratio $q\equiv m_2/m_1$.
-We expect these parameters to bear traces of the possible BBH formation channels~\citep{Kovetz:2016kpi}, in that for dynamical (cluster) formation the two masses may be independent variates, up to a factor modelling probability of binary formation and merger~\citep{Fishbach:2019bbm,2023MNRAS.522..466A} that typically favors near-equal masses~\citep[e.g.][]{2016PhRvD..93h4029R,OLeary:2016ayz}; whereas for isolated binary evolution, some nontrivial though probably highly model-dependent correlation of component masses may arise~\citep[e.g.][]{2022ApJ...940..184V}.
+We expect these parameters to bear traces of the possible BBH formation channels~\citep{Kovetz:2016kpi}, in that for dynamical (cluster) formation the two masses may be independent variates, up to a factor modelling probability of binary formation and merger~\citep{Fishbach:2019bbm,2023MNRAS.522..466A,Farah:2023swu} that typically favors near-equal masses~\citep[e.g.][]{2016PhRvD..93h4029R,OLeary:2016ayz}.
+Conversely, for isolated binary evolution, some nontrivial though probably highly model-dependent correlation of component masses may arise~\citep[e.g.][]{2022ApJ...940..184V}.